os-autoinst/scripts/README.md

 Each Slack channel has its own email address which you can find out by clicking on the title and then on "Integrations".

-The email will have the subject "Unknown issue to be reviewed (Group 123)".
+The email will have the subject "Unknown test issue to be reviewed (Group 123)".
 It will contain the link to the job and a small log excerpt, possibly already pointing to the error.
 The sender email address can be [configured](#Configuration).